cosmic-dawn/cosmic-dawn/_pages/about.md

 title: "About"
 ---

-xxxx archives and distributes data produced by the CANDIDE computer system at the Insitut d'Astrophysique de Paris.
+CANDIDE is a new data repositority at the  [Institut d'astrophysique de Paris](http://www.iap.fr "hp").

+It has been funded by grants from the DIM-ACAV, the CNES and the ANR.